Baddesley Waste to Energy Plant

 We supplied and installed three large Step Overs to provide engineers with safe access to equipment in the plant’s cooling area, an ammonia Bund Staircase, a unique, removable Maintenance Platform for use in five different parts of the boiler room and a permanent Ladder Access Platform in the Leuhr filter room.
 Fabricated using GRP profiles and GRP open mesh grating with DDA compliant stair nosings and a UDL limit of 5kN/m2, the structures will remain non-slip in all conditions with zero maintenance and will last for decades.

-Get in touch today to find out how we can ensure safe maintenance access at your site.
+Get in touch with project manager Antony Theobald today to find out how we can ensure safe maintenance access at your site.